ras0219/alphacomplex/README.md

 | Ncurses    | No       | Yes   | ???  |
 | Websockets | ? (cyg?) | Yes   | Yes? |

+(Note: if the build fails, try an older commit)

 ### Compilation

 A recent C++11 compiler is required.